COLUMN: We can make a difference in suicide numbers - Shelby County Reporter

 But prior to his heartbreaking death, he followed through on a promise to start making a difference in the lives of those who were battling mental illness.

-He started a website called Catchingyourbreath.com, started a book club called Faith + Mental Health featuring podcasts, blogs and other forums to help those struggling and wrote several books, including “Hidden in the Pews” and “From Pastor to Psych Ward.”
+He started a website called Catchingyourbreath.com, started a book club called Faith + Mental Health featuring podcasts, blogs and other forums to help those struggling, and wrote several books, including “Hidden in the Pews” and “From Pastor to Psych Ward.”

 In the books, he details his battle with mental illness and how his eyes were opened to the widespread problem, especially the fact that those who live with it are often segregated or treated in congregation.

 His first book was released Aug.
 31, 2016, and detailed his near-death experience.
-He said he had been unconscious for near 12 hours after overdosing on medication in what became a failed suicide attempt.
+He said he had been unconscious for nearly 12 hours after overdosing on medication in what became a failed suicide attempt.

 First responders thought he was dead when they found him in a hotel room, but he ended up surviving.

 From there, he devoted his life to trying to help others who might be dealing with the same demons he was.
-His goal was to help them feel loved and safe to open up to share their struggles as well.
+His goal was to help them feel loved and safe to open up and share their struggles as well.

 Now, with “Hidden in the Pews” set to come out in July, his words and story will continue to inspire and help people overcome one of the darkest battles in the world.